kimwalisch/simd-popcnt/README.md

 `simd-popcnt` is a Rust library for counting the number of 1 bits (bit population count, a.k.a.
 Hamming weight) in an array as quickly as possible using specialized CPU instructions: POPCNT, AVX2, AVX512, ARM NEON and ARM SVE.
+It has no dependencies other than the Rust standard library.

+`simd-popcnt` aims to be the fastest Rust crate for counting the number of 1-bits in an array.
+If it runs slower than another library for your particular use case, you are welcome to [submit a bug report](https://github.com/kimwalisch/simd-popcnt/issues).

 It is an AI-assisted Rust port of the [libpopcnt C/C++ library](https://github.com/kimwalisch/libpopcnt).